 Continues advanced development of basic sloper set, including coat and suit slopers, basics of grading (sizing).
 Patterns tested in muslin for fit and accuracy.
-Prerequisite: FAS 101 and FAS 102.
+Prerequisite: FAS 101 and FAS 102 with a grade of "C" or better.
 Corequisite: FAS 203.